Actindo-AG/Documentation/Channels/Operation/03_CheckOfferUpload.md

 ## Check the scheduled offer uploads

-You can check if any offer uploads of a certain or all connections are still pending, for example after having made any changes to a product, by checking the queue of scheduled uploads.
+You can check if any offer uploads of a certain or all connections are still pending by checking the queue of scheduled uploads, for example after having made any changes to a product.

-[comment]: <> (upload = übertrag aus channels zu marktplatz?)

 #### Prerequisites